-Myanmar/Burma is the country with the highest risk of humanitarian crises in Southeast Asia and ranks 12th worldwide (InfoRM).
-For more than half a century, the country has been marred by a series of internal conflicts that have adversely affected a great number of civilians.
-More than 241 000 people currently live in displacement with limited access to basic services.
-Restricted humanitarian access to certain areas hampers the ability of international aid organisations to provide crucial assistance to people in need.
+Myanmar is the country with the highest risk of humanitarian crises in Southeast Asia and ranks 14th worldwide (InfoRM 2019).
+More than 276 000 people currently live in camps in Kachin, Shan, Rakhine and Kayin States for internally displaced with limited access to basic services.
+Restricted humanitarian access to several areas hampers the ability of international aid organisations to provide crucial assistance to people in need.
 Recurrent natural hazards also increase the vulnerability of residents in disaster-prone areas.

-The EU also provides humanitarian aid to those displaced by the Kachin/northern Shan State conflict and living in camps.
-Along the eastern border, the EU has contributed to mine-awareness projects and to the rehabilitation needs of victims of anti-personnel mines, as well as supporting the Myanmar Indigenous Network for Education.
+The EU also provides humanitarian aid to those affected or displaced by conflict in Kachin and northern Shan states.
+In addition to providing food, healthcare and shelter support to populations living in IDP camps, the EU has also contributed to mine-awareness projects and to the rehabilitation needs of victims of anti-personnel mines, as well as supporting the Myanmar Indigenous Network for Education.

 The EU has also responded to a number of natural disasters in Myanmar over the past two decades. , In the aftermath of the widespread flooding triggered by heavy monsoon rains in August 2018, the EU channelled €130 000 in humanitarian aid funding through the Myanmar Red Cross Society to address the most pressing needs of the worst affected populations through multi-purpose cash grants and distributions of hygiene kits.
 Additionally, in late May 2017, when cyclone Mora wreaked havoc across several areas along the country’s western coast, with Rakhine state being the hardest hit, the EU immediately allocated €500 000 to provide emergency relief assistance to the affected communities.